ChristophBellmann/TheRock_gfx1031/validation/README.md

   `validation/workspace/envs/py/` and install only minimal dependencies (see `validation/requirements-lock.txt`).
 - **Downloads are gated:** third-party checks are enabled by default in `full` and guarded by a single **Y/n prompt** on startup (use `--yes` to skip prompting).
+- **Workloads are best-effort:** workload steps may `SKIP` if prerequisites aren’t present (e.g. `docker` missing for llama.cpp, or Python packages missing for Whisper).
+  The goal is to keep the suite reproducible and avoid surprise multi-GB installs.
 - **All runtime artifacts live in `validation/workspace/`** and are gitignored.

 ## Build dirs (Stage-1 vs Stage-2)